tenable/terrascan/README.md

 ## Getting started

-To scan your code for security issues you can run the following
+To scan your code for security issues you can run the following (defaults to scanning Terraform).

 ```sh
 $ terrascan scan